 The Euclidean distance has been used for measuring the accuracy of 2D gaze estimation methods in~\cite{Krafka_2016_CVPR,Chang_2019_iccvw,Wong_2019_Percom}.
 We denote the actual gaze position as $\bm{p}\in\mathbb{R}^2$ and the estimated gaze position as $\bm{\hat{p}}\in\mathbb{R}^2$.
 We can compute the Euclidean distance as

+Two kinds of evaluation protocols are commonly used for deep-learning based gaze estimation methods, including within-dataset and cross-dataset evaluation.
 The within-dataset evaluation assesses the model performance on the unseen subjects from the same dataset.
-The dataset is divided into the training set and the test set according to the subjects.
-There is no intersection of subjects between the training set and test set.
+The dataset is divided into training and test set according to subjects.
+There is no overlap in subjects between the training and test set.
 Note that, most of the gaze datasets provide within-dataset evaluation protocol.
-They divide the data into training set and test set in advance.
+They divide the data into training and test set in advance.
 The cross-dataset evaluation assesses the model performance on the unseen environment.
 The model is trained on one dataset and tested on another dataset.